 Video ads can turn viewers into customers and ideas into actions to drive sales.
 But where do you start?

-For a start, it requires more than just a good camera.
-It demands an understanding of your audience, conveying a clear message, and the ability to convert both into video content.
+It requires more than just a good camera.
+It demands an understanding of your audience, conveying a clear message, and the ability to translate this expertise into video content.

 Watch: Linearity designer Maddy Zoli walks you through how to create an animated promotional video with Linearity Move.